-No student shall be denied the opportunity to participate in appropriate programs, services, and activities by this school district on the basis of race, color, religion, gender, age, marital status, disability, political or religious beliefs, national or ethnic origin, if otherwise qualified, social and family background, or on the basis of the use of a language other than English, except as provided by law.
+No student shall be denied the opportunity to participate in appropriate programs, services, and activities by this school district on the basis of race, color, religion, gender, sexual orientation, age, marital status, disability, political or religious beliefs, national or ethnic origin of race, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin or genetic information, if otherwise qualified, social and family background, or on the basis of the use of a language other than English, except as provided by law.
 Accommodations shall be afforded to students with disabilities who qualify for services under Section 504 and/or the Individuals with Disabilities Education Act.
 F.S.1006.0625 forbids a public school to deny any student access to programs or services because the parent/guardian of the student has refused to place the student on psychotropic medication.